nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 <br>

 > ### 📌   However, it's important to know that `Pygame` supports `only a single event loop per program`  .

+>**This can become a limitation**, especially in more complex games where managing multiple events might lead to a cluttered and difficult-to-maintain codebase.